codenautas/sql-tools/README.md

 attribute | mandatory | use
 ----------|-----------|-------------------------------------
-name      | yes       | name of the field in the database place     | yes       | 'data' if must be aggregated, 'left' or 'top' if must apears in the GROUP BY clausule aggLabel  | for pivot | the text to put in the total rows aggExp    | no        | the expression when is different to SUM(x)
+name      | yes       | name of the field in the database place     | yes       | 'data' if must be added, 'left' or 'top' if it must apear in the GROUP BY clausule aggLabel  | for pivot | text to insert in the added rows aggExp    | no        | the expression when is different to SUM(x)

 <!--lang:es--]